zzamboni/zzamboni.org/content/post/2017-11-16-my-elvish-configuration-with-commentary.md

 summary = "In this blog post I will walk you through my current Elvish configuration file, with running commentary about the different sections."
 +++

-Last update: **March 22nd, 2018**
+Last update: **March 23, 2018**

 In this blog post I will walk you through my current [Elvish](http://elvish.io) configuration file, with running commentary about the different sections.

 This is also my first blog post written using [org-mode](http://orgmode.org/), which I have started using for writing and documenting my code, using [literate programming](http://www.howardism.org/Technical/Emacs/literate-programming-tutorial.html).
-The content below is included unmodified from my [rc.org file](https://github.com/zzamboni/vcsh_elvish/blob/master/.elvish/rc.org), from which the [rc.elv](https://github.com/zzamboni/vcsh_elvish/blob/master/.elvish/rc.elv) file is directly generated.
+The content below is included unmodified from my [rc.org file](https://github.com/zzamboni/vcsh_elvish/blob/master/.elvish/rc.org) (as of the date shown above), from which the [rc.elv](https://github.com/zzamboni/vcsh_elvish/blob/master/.elvish/rc.elv) file is directly generated.

 Without further ado...